mshenoda/argy/README.md

 3. **Use descriptive help text** for better UX
 4. **Handle exceptions gracefully** with proper error messages
 5. **Test with `--help`** to ensure good documentation
+6. **Use `--` separator** when dealing with positional arguments with files that might start with dashes

 ## 🤝 Contributing